Building community-driven, climate-resilient health systems in Nigeria

 An embedded, phased approach

 The programme will be delivered in two phases.
 During this partnership, an Amp Health Management Partner will be embedded within the Federal Ministry of Health in Abuja.
 Key activities will include stakeholder mapping, co-creation workshops, capacity building, community engagement, and support to coordination platforms.
+The partnership will also foster collaboration between health and environmental authorities to strengthen cross-sector coordination on climate adaptation.
 The final phase of the partnership will focus on sustainability, with handover planning, ongoing virtual coaching, peer learning, and documentation of lessons learned to inform future scale-up.

 Looking ahead

 By focusing on the enabling environment, this partnership will help transform fragmented efforts into coordinated action, linking policy, data, leadership, and community engagement into a cohesive climate-health response.
-It aims to catalyse long-term systems change while ensuring that immediate innovations have the foundations they need to thrive.
+It aims to strengthen the institutional foundations required for sustained climate-health resilience, ensuring that innovation is anchored in capable public systems.

 Together with Nigeria’s government stakeholders and partners, Amp Health is proud to contribute to building a more resilient, responsive, and community-rooted health system in the face of climate change.